how many puppies can a doberman have

 Progesterone Serum Levels

-• Repeat samples every 2 or 3 days because progesterone levels double every 2 days
+- Repeat samples every 2 or 3 days because progesterone levels double every two days.

-• Breed 3 days after progesterone levels reach 2.5 ng/ml; fresh cooled AI 4 days after 2.5 ng/ml or 48 hours after 5 ng/ml; frozen AI 5 days after 2.5 ng/ml or 72 hours after 5 ng/ml
+- Breed, three days after progesterone levels, reach 2.5 ng/ml; fresh cooled AI 4 days after 2.5 ng/ml or 48 hours after five ng/ml; frozen AI 5 days after 2.5 ng/ml or 72 hours after five ng/ml

 Note that ng/ml is a nanogram per milliliter.
 It takes a billion nanograms to make one gram.